-FACTORY-OPTION THRU-BASE CONNECTIONS (ELECTRICAL CONNECTIONS)
+FACTORY OPTION THRU-BASE CONNECTIONS

-This service connection kit consists of a 1/2 in.
-NPT gas adapter fitting (brass), a 1/2 in. electrical bulkhead connector, and a 3/4 in. electrical bulkhead connector, all factory-installed in the embossed (raised) section of the unit basepan in the condenser section.
+This service connection kit consists of a 1/2 in. electrical bulkhead connector and a 3/4 in. electrical bulkhead connector, connected to an "L" bracket covering the embossed (raised) section of the unit basepan in the condenser section (see Fig. 26 for shipping position).

 The 3/4 in. bulkhead connector enables the low-voltage control wires to pass through the basepan.
-The 1/2 in. electrical bulkhead connector allows the high-voltage power wires to pass through the basepan.
-See Fig. 18 on page 15.
+The 1/2 in. bulkhead connector allows the high-voltage power wires to pass through the basepan.
+See Fig. 27.